Updated: Oct 11, 2021

 Life is uncertain many things are out of our control.
 Take a deep breath and accept that this is life.
 Wonderfully uncertain and full of possibilities.
 Focusing on the uncertainties that are beyond our control can lead to feeling overwhelmed and start off our panic flight, fight or freeze reactions.
 This adrenaline cycle is the opposite of what we need when we labour and birth.
 For labour and birth, we need our oxytocin cycle, our self-calming safety cycle.
 So, let’s change our focus and concentrate on the things that are within our control that help to build these positive hormones we need for a positive birth.

-Be kind to yourself, know that it's completely normal to feel anxious or upset about the news at the moment.
-Allow yourself to cry, to mourn the easy environment you expected to be birthing in.
+Be kind to yourself, know that it's completely normal to feel anxious or upset when life around the world has so many uncertainties.
+Allow yourself to cry, to feel the feelings that come up accept that they are what they are and that you will be okay as they pass.
 Then start to build up your thinking about the things you're grateful for the things that you can control that make you feel loved and safe.

 You can still plan for your birth.

 Making a birth plan for a birth situation that's changeable and uncertain might seem pointless to some.
 We think it's actually often very calming to logically work through the things that might change in your ideal situation and plan for what choices you would make in different situations.
 Make a plan B and a plan C and so on and then put them away and focus on expecting your plan A will still work out but knowing you're prepared if you need the other plans.
-Particularly in the current situation what choices will you make if your chosen place of birth (home or birth centre specifically) can no longer be supported by your midwife.
+What choices will you make if your chosen place of birth (home or birth centre for example) can no longer be supported by your midwife?
 What will you do in this situation to protect your own safety and comfort?
 How can you take your feeling of comfort with you from home to hospital?
 The other extra uncertainty is the possibility your planned for birth partner may not be able to be with you if they have the symptoms of coronavirus.
-Plan for what you will do if this happens, who's your back up birth partner, have you brought them up to speed on how to best support you and what choices you're making for yourself and your baby?
-Finally, just a little thought, is your car sitting on your drive not being used for the last few weeks, plan ahead to start it regularly so you aren't caught out by a flat battery in labour.
+Plan for what you will do if this happens, who's your backup birth partner, have you brought them up to speed on how to best support you and what choices you're making for yourself and your baby?

 You Still Have Your Human Rights